grac3smith/NLP_Disney/README.md

 # NLP_Disney
-This repository contains my coding for Natural Language Processing a Disney World Trip Advisor review dataset.
+This repository contains python code where I employed NLP to gain insight into Disney World Trip Adivsor reviews.